momchiltsanovv/momchiltsanovv/README.md

 ## 🚀 What I'm Up To
 - 🤖 Currently exploring opportunities in backend development
 - 💻 Building Spring Boot applications with PostgreSQL
-- 🔨 Working on student-exclusive marketplace
+- 🔨 Working on student-exclusive marketplace idea called NEXIO